stripe/stripe-cli/README.md

 ## Installation

-Stripe CLI is available for MacOS, Windows, and Linux for Debian, Ubuntu, RedHat and CentOS.
+Stripe CLI is available for macOS, Windows, and Linux for distros like Debian, Ubuntu, RedHat and CentOS.

 ### macOS